 They followed him

 "Guess he told us," Chapel said.
 "At least he's not going for the seats in the front."

 "We had a long talk about that on the shuttle."
 Kirk grinned at her as he sat down.
 "It's good to see you again."

 "It's good to see you."
 She nodded at Spock.
 "And him."

 "Since what?"
 She shot him a look.
 If he was going to bring up her damned crush, she was going to slug him, higher rank be damned.

-He seemed to be reading her mind.
-He shook his head.
-"Since we've all seen each other?"
+He seemed to be reading her mind because he rolled his eyes as he said, "Since we've all seen each other?"

 She relaxed.
 "Oh."
 At his look, she laughed softly.
 "Sorry.
 Guess I'm a bit sensitive.
-Seeing Spock again is not why I said yes."
+Seeing Spock again isn't why I said yes."

 "Of course not."
 He glanced over at Spock, who seemed to be absorbed in the program.
 "Although, he's changed since you knew him.
 He's warmer."